What is the process for investing in mutual funds?

 • Reallocate to underweighted assets.

-Be cautious of tax consequences and trading costs when rebalancing.
+Additionally, be cautious of tax consequences and trading costs when rebalancing.

 Simplify the Process with Tools